2022 Tiverton and Honiton by-election: Candidates

 Parish said that he might run in the by-election as an independent, stating that he had been pledged financial support.
 However, he ultimately did not appear on the list of candidates.

 On 20 May, the Liberal Democrats announced that their candidate would be university worker Richard Foord, a retired Army major.

 The Conservative Party produced an all-female shortlist for the seat, and selected Helen Hurford, the Deputy Mayor of Honiton, as their candidate on 22 May.

 The Labour Party selected Liz Pole, a businesswoman and chair of the Constituency Labour Party, on 22 May.
 Pole previously stood for Labour in the same seat at the 2019 general election, coming second.

-Results
+Initially, there were some suggestions that Claire Wright, an independent former County Councillor who came second in the neighbouring constituency of East Devon in the last three elections, would stand.
+However, she clarified on a statement on Twitter that she would not put her name forward, instead endorsing the Liberal Democrats.

+Result

 This result was the sixth-largest swing against the governing party since 1945; in addition, the Conservative Party's 24,239-vote majority from the 2019 general election is the largest ever overturned in a by-election.